ycherkes/OrcaSql/README.md

  - similar to SSMS NULL value highlighting;
  - performance optimization.

-You can also try using OrcaSql with my SqlBackupReader.Demo plugin here: https://github.com/ycherkes/YCherkes.SqlBackupReader.Demo.
+You can also try OrcaSql with my SqlBackupReader.Demo plugin here: https://github.com/ycherkes/YCherkes.SqlBackupReader.Demo.
 This demo version of the plugin supports uncompressed SQL Server backup files.